Shubhamrawat5/Resso-playlist-downloader/README.md

 ## Resso-playlist-downloader

-1. clone repo
+1. Open cmd/console
-2. npm install
+2. Clone repo by `git clone https://github.com/Shubhamrawat5/Resso-playlist-downloader.git`
+3. Open directory by `cd Resso-playlist-downloader`
+4. Run `npm install` to install all dependencies
-3. edit playlist url variable and set your playlist link in "resso_playlist.js" file [line 8]
+5. Now edit playlist url variable and set your playlist link in file `resso_playlist.js [line 8]`
-4. node app.js
+6. Run `node app.js`

--> Now a song folder will be created in the repo folder.
+- Now a folder named "songs" will be created.

+- Playlist info will be extract and all the matching songs will start donwloading!

--> If by chance you stop the program in between so no worries as if song is already downloaded then next time it wont be donwloaded again!
+- If by chance you stop the script in between, then no worries as if song is already downloaded then next time it won't be downloaded again!

--> Playlist info will be extract and all the matching songs will start donwloading!

--> Also there is 5% chance that song's some remix or different same name song will get downloaded...
+- Also there is 5% chance that song's some remix or different same name song will get downloaded...

 ### Screenshots

 <img src = "https://i.ibb.co/3zF789b/resso.png" width="800"/>

+### Contribute & Issues 🚀

+- Feel free to help to improve this tool.
+- Inform if you face any problem.